 Chumash (Pentateuch) — During the Torah service, we use the Etz Hayim chumash, which contains the Torah and selections from the Haftarah (Prophetic books).

-Phones, Cameras and Electronic Devices — As we often like to say, "A cell phone isn't necessary to connect with God," so silence your phone and put it away.
-If you need to use your device, please step outside of the prayer space.
-We appreciate your understanding and cooperation
+Phones, Cameras and Electronic Devices — As we often like to say, "A cell phone isn't necessary to connect with God," so please silence your phone and put it away.
+If you need to use your device, please step outside.
+We appreciate your understanding and cooperation.

 [top]